-Career: Has appeared in all 12 contests and made two starts in 2019, logging 15 tackles (nine solo), 3.5 sacks, one pass defensed and two fumble recoveries...Posted his first career multi-sack game in Week 5 against the Chicago Bears...
-Appeared in 13 games and made 10 starts as a rookie, compiling 31 tackles (26), four sacks, three passes defensed and one forced fumble...Led the team in sacks and finished tied for 10th in team history for most sacks in a rookie season.
+Career: Has appeared in all 13 contests and made two starts in 2019, logging 15 tackles (nine solo), 3.5 sacks, one INT, two passes defensed and two fumble recoveries...Recorded his first career INT in Week 14 and returned it 55 yards...
+Posted his first career multi-sack game in Week 5 against the Chicago Bears...Appeared in 13 games and made 10 starts as a rookie, compiling 31 tackles (26), four sacks, three passes defensed and one forced fumble...Led the team in sacks and finished tied for 10th in team history for most sacks in a rookie season.